Shaaadyyy/Chinese-Checker/README.md

-# Chinese Checker Game by JAVA
+# Chinese Checker Game using JAVA
   <ins>**Heuristic function:**</ins>
 -  generates all the possible moves with minimax and then calculates the some of their vertical distances.
 The same is then done for the oponent.